AucaCoyan/dotfiles/README.md

 # Walkthrough

 Follow [this](https://www.atlassian.com/git/tutorials/dotfiles) tutorial to start backing up your dotfiles and to install them on a new system

+# Shell preferences

+Here is a list of what I would like to have in any shell, and checkmarks indicate if they are currently working with this config.

+- [x] tab autocompletion in all or most commands
+- [x] quotes (`'` and `"`) smart autocompletion (like VS Code)
+- [ ] installation script

 # Contributing